git-consensus/contracts/README.md

 Advanced ways to use `foundryup`, and other documentation, can be found in the [foundryup package](./foundryup/README.md).
 Foundry is a blazing fast, portable and modular toolkit for Ethereum application development.
 It consists of:

-- **Forge**: Library for Unit / Fuzz testing written in Solidity (see [/contracts/test](./contracts/test)).
+- **Forge**: Library for Unit / Fuzz testing written in Solidity (see [contracts/test/](./contracts/test/)).
 - **Cast**: Library for interacting with a live Ethereum JSON-RPC compatible node, or for parsing data.
 A swiss army knife for interacting with EVM smart contracts, sending transactions and getting chain data.

 Need help getting started with Foundry?
 Read the [📖 Foundry Book](https://onbjerg.github.io/foundry-book/)

 ### Hardhat

 Hardhat is an Ethereum development environment for professionals.
 We use the [Hardhat Network](https://hardhat.org/hardhat-network/) for Integration testing which written in Typescript.
 It uses Ethers.js and Mocha/Chai.
-See [/integration/](integration/).
+See [integration/](./integration/) for how it's used in Git Consensus.

 On [Hardhat's website](https://hardhat.org) you will find: